Reasons to use OpenWrt

 • Access a wider range of Dynamic DNS (DDNS) providers than vendor firmware via ddns-scripts

-The vibrant community of developers, volunteers, and other long-time OpenWrt users are always available to help solve an issue.
+The vibrant and passionate community of developers, volunteers, and other long-time OpenWrt users are always available to help solve an issue.

 See also: Communication within the OpenWrt Project